kubernetes-sigs/kubespray/docs/ingress_controller/ambassador.md

   installation/updates.
 * `ingress_ambassador_secure_port` (default: 443): HTTPS port to listen at.
 * `ingress_ambassador_insecure_port` (default: 80): HTTP port to listen at.
+* `ingress_ambassador_multi_namespaces` (default `false`): By default, Ambassador will only watch the `ingress_ambassador_namespace` namespace for `AmbassadorInstallation` CRD resources.
+  When set to `true`, this value will tell the Ambassador Operator to watch **all** namespaces for CRDs.
+If you want to run multiple Ambassador ingress instances, set this to `true`.

+### Ingress annotations

+The Ambassador API Gateway will automatically load balance `Ingress` resources that include the annotation `kubernetes.io/ingress.class=ambassador`.
+All the other resources will be just ignored.

 ### Ambassador Operator